Ping.fm

 Ping.fm was an advertising-supported social networking and micro-blogging web service that enabled users to post to multiple social networks simultaneously.

 Making an update on Ping.fm pushed the update to a number of different social websites at once.
 This allowed individuals using multiple social networks to update their status only once, without having to update it in all their social media individually.
 Ping.fm grouped services into three categories - status updates, blogs, and micro-blogs - and updates could be sent to each group separately.

-Ping.fm was shut down on 5 July 2012, to be replaced by Seesmic Ping.
-Seesmic was later acquired by HootSuite.
+Ping.fm was shut down on 5 July 2012 in favor of Seesmic, which was later replaced with Hootsuite.

 History

 Ping.fm was created with the intent of making it as easy as possible to post updates to multiple social networking sites simultaneously for free.
 This service has been discontinued.

-Open Beta
+Open beta

 After six months of being in closed beta, an announcement was made on 2 September 2008 that would no longer require private invite beta codes to be used to register and use the service.
 The launch into Open Beta was covered by outlets like Wired, and Mashable.